thegraphnetwork/EpiGraphHub/Documentation/instruction_name_tables.md

 ### Example:

-A dataset of hospitalizations from FOPH (Federal Office of Public Health) for Switzerland, which is updated daily can be named as:
+A dataset of hospitalizations from FOPH (Federal Office of Public Health) for Switzerland, which is updated daily, can be named as:

 * `schema`: `switzerland`;

-* `table name`: `hospitalizations_D`.
+* `table name`: `foph_hospitalizations_D`.

+It's good to indicate the source of the data in the name.